Brian-MacCurtin/Data-Analyst-Practice/README.md

-# Project Motivation
-This project was designed to teach me the basics of setting up a database, using SQL queries to access it, and how to format the results from those queries.

-I learned how to manipulate datasets to return the results I wanted.
-I utalized subqueries and common table expressions (CTEs) to organize mt queries.
-I also learned how to join together multiple datasets to display different information across different the datasets.

 # Project Overview
 This project takes a deeper look at job postings for data analyst roles across the globe in 2023.
 Using four different datasets that contain information about the job postings, the project focused on trying to find certain trends for jobs that I'm interested in.

-Athough there were many different job titles in this dataset, I focused solely on positions that fell under the category of data analyst.
-I also mainly cared about the salary of the job and what skills where required for the job.
+Although there were different job titles in this dataset, I focused solely on positions that fell under the category of data analyst.
+I also mainly cared about the salary of the job and what skills were required for the job.

+# Project Motivation
+This project was designed to teach me the basics of setting up a database, using SQL queries to access it, and how to format the results from those queries.

+### Some Things I Learned / Used:
+- Operators (<, >, =, *between*, *and*, or*, *like*)
+- Column aliases using *AS*
+- Aggregating Data through *count* and *avg*
+- Subqueries / common table expressions (CTEs)
+- Joining different tables together with *left join* and *inner join*

+### Tools I Used for the Project:
+- SQL → Language used to query the database
+- PostgreSQL → Database used to store data
+- Visual Studio Code → Platform used to write SQL queries
+- Git/Github → Tracks code updates and used for presentation
+- Markdown → Writing this report

 ## Research Questions